Vietnam.vn - Nền tảng quảng bá Việt Nam

 "A Qatari plane is waiting in Iran to take five US citizens who are about to be released and two relatives to Doha on the morning of September 18 (local time)," the source added.

-Under the agreement, the five US citizens were expected to leave Tehran and travel to Qatar's capital Doha, from where they would fly to the US.
+Under the agreement, five US citizens are expected to leave Tehran and travel to Qatar's capital Doha and from there fly to the US.

 In return, five Iranians detained in the US will be released.
 A spokesman for the Iranian Foreign Ministry said two will be repatriated, while two others will remain in the US at their own discretion.
 The remaining member of the group will be reunited with family in a third country.